Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 Overfitting can hurt the performance of the data, so it is important to detect it.
 Here, the training score is 0.86 while the validation score is 0.67.
 There is probably some overfitting here.
 I suspect that this is due to the added features 10, 11, 13, and 14, which by construction
 "memorize" some text specific of the training set.
 It would be worth exploring this further to see whether the performance of the model can be improved.
-However, for the purpose of this blog post, I won't do that.
+However, for the purpose of this post, I won't do that.
 Instead, I'll move on to the model explanation, which can actually be part of the required work for improving the model and reducing the overfitting.
-Indeed, Model explanation can is as a tool meant to diagnose issues with the model.
+Indeed, Model explanation is a tool meant to diagnose issues with the model.

 Besides, it can also be used to justify the "decision" made by the model for any given example provided as input.
 You might want to do that to convince yourself, or maybe to convince others, that the model is doing something that makes sense, and that it can therefore be trusted.